vkjadon/resources/docs/dl6/README.md

 ```
 > 0.34

 This is the case of underfitting as the training accuracy is low because the model is too simple and the learning hasn’t converged.
 Test accuracy is much worse than training accuracy, which indicates poor generalization.
 It is not generalizing the learning on the test dataset.
+It can also be cosidered as high variance problem.

 ## Cat Classifier Using `SKLearn`